vaharoni/devops/README.md

 - **a scheduler** - leverages kubernetes to execute curl commands to your endpoints at a certain cron schedule to trigger some background processes
 - **a set of instructions** - for how to install kubernetes clusters from scratch with support for multi environments, postgres, and redis

+`devops` currently supports node and python.
+The repo that contains the python CLI can be found [here](https://github.com/vaharoni/devops-python).

 # Documentation

 - [Repo setup](./docs/RepoSetup.md)
 - [Working with Python](./docs/WorkingWithPython.md)
 - [Day to day work](./docs/DayToDay.md)
 - [The devops architecture](./docs/Architecture.md)

+# Limitations

+Currently, the repo works with `bun` as the package manager for node and `uv` for python.

 # Contributing